A Lipschitz spaces view of infinitely wide shallow neural networks: Regularized minimization problems in KRu

 Given a set of data and labels $(x_i,y_i)_{i=1}^N \subset \R^{d+1} \times \R$, let us choose now as set of weights $\Theta = \R^{d+1}$.
 Define also the function $\varphi: \R^{d+1} \rightarrow \R^N$ as

 where $\sigma$ is a Lipschitz, $1$-homogeneous activation function, and the operator $\mathcal{A} : \KRu(\R^{d+1}) \rightarrow H$ is as in \eqref{eq:opp}.
-By choosing the fidelity term $F: \R^N \to (-\infty,+\infty]$ as in \eqref{eq:F} for a loss $L$ that is convex, coercive and lower semicontinuous in the second entry, Problem \eqref{eq:opt-prob} is the $\KRu$-regularized empirical risk minimization problem \eqref{eq:risk_KR} for measures on $\Theta = \R^{d+1}$ and activation functions $\sigma$ that are Lipschitz and $1$-homogeneous.
+By choosing the fidelity term $F: \R^N \to (-\infty,+\infty]$ as in \eqref{eq:F} for a loss $L$ that is convex, coercive and lower semicontinuous in the second entry, Problem \eqref{eq:opt-prob} is the $\KRu$-regularized ERM problem \eqref{eq:risk_KR} for measures on $\Theta = \R^{d+1}$ and activation functions $\sigma$ that are Lipschitz and $1$-homogeneous.
 Note, in particular, that ReLU and Leaky ReLU activation functions enter in such class.
-By applying Lemma~\ref{lem:nonex} we deduce that such $\KRu$-regularized empirical risk minimization problems with $p=1$ have either $\mu = 0$ as minimizer or do not admit minimizers.
+By applying Lemma~\ref{lem:nonex} we deduce that such $\KRu$-regularized ERM problems with $p=1$ have either $\mu = 0$ as minimizer or do not admit minimizers.
 For many choices for the labels $y_i$ the case that $\mu = 0$ is a minimizer can be excluded and it is not very interesting in practice as well, leading to the ill-posedness of \eqref{eq:opt-prob}.